stats-of-osiris/DestinyAPI/reportcontext/report_card.md

 | Deaths Un-rezzed           	| 27       	| 24       	| 30       	|
 | Orbs Generated             	| 10       	| 5       	| 9       	|
 | Orbs Missed                	| 2      	| 7      	| 2      	|

+## Definitions

+1) **Sweaty K/D** is K/D on matches where the enemy team wins at least 3 rounds.

+2) **Percent contribution** is a metric for determining how much you helped or hindered your team.

+- +100 for kills
+- -100 for deaths
+- +33 for assists
+- +25 for rezzes
+- +12 for being rezzed

+Scores are tabulated across all games for individuals and the team.
+And then a player's contribution is shown as percent of the team's total score.

+3) **Last Guardian Actions** are:

+- *'Never Say Die'* = Kill an enemy as the last guardian standing.
+- *'From the Brink'* = Revive a teammate as the last guardian standing.